 At Bankrate, we strive to help you make smarter financial decisions.
 To help readers understand how insurance affects their finances, we have licensed insurance professionals on staff who have spent a combined 47 years in the auto, home and life insurance industries.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation of .
 Our content is backed by Coverage.com, LLC, a licensed entity (NPN: 19966249).
 For more information, please see our .

 The age of your car has an impact on your car insurance rates.
-As it gets older, you may notice your car insurance premium changing.
-But it’s not just vehicle age that car insurance companies look at; the make and model of your car matters too.
-If you’re wondering how to insure your older car and what you can do to get cheaper insurance, Bankrate’s expert insurance editorial team has the answers.
+As your vehicle ages, you may notice your car insurance premium changing.
+However, it’s not just vehicle age that car insurance companies look at; the make and model of your car matter, too.
+If you’re wondering how best to insure your older car and what you can do to get cheaper insurance, Bankrate’s expert insurance editorial team has answers.

 Is it more expensive to insure an older car?

-While new cars are sometimes thought to be more expensive to insure due to their value, it’s possible that older cars can be costly as well.
+While new cars may be more expensive to insure due to their higher value, older cars may be costly as well.
 Although they may have a lower value, older cars may also have expensive parts that could make repairs expensive.
-The older a car gets, the harder it may be to source these parts for repair, which can also drive up the cost of car insurance on older cars.
-Additionally, older cars may not have as many safety features as newer cars, which could increase the cost of auto insurance and reduce available discounts.
+The older a car gets, the harder it may be to source these parts for repair, which can also drive up the cost of car insurance on older vehicles.
+Additionally, older cars may not have as many safety features as newer cars, which might increase the cost of auto insurance and reduce available discounts.

+The impact of vehicle age on your car insurance premium may depend on your car's make and model.
 Premiums for each make and model differ between insurance companies because each uses its own rating structure.
+A vehicle that holds its value over time may be more expensive to insure than one that depreciates quickly.
 A vehicle’s repair price, anti-theft and safety features are factors used to determine the final premium.
-In some cases, an older car may be cheaper to insure than a newer one due to not needing full coverage if its value is significantly depreciated.
+Lastly, your coverage selection may change as your car gets older, potentially impacting your premium.
+In some cases, an older car may be cheaper to insure than a newer one if you choose to no longer carry full coverage or endorsements like new car replacement coverage.

 What kind of insurance do I need for an older car?

-If you have an older car, you may be wondering, “Do I need collision insurance on an old car?” or even “Do I need comprehensive insurance on an older car?”
-Neither option is an individual insurance policy and choosing whether to purchase collision or comprehensive coverage is optional.
-However, the decision may be dependent on other factors.
-With a loan on your old car, the lender may require you to carry these coverage types to satisfy the terms of your loan or lease agreement.
-If you own an older car, you have more options to consider when choosing auto insurance coverage.
+If you have an older car, you might wonder if it's still worth it to carry collision and comprehensive coverage.
+In most cases, you can choose whether you want to continue paying for these optional coverage types, but the decision may be dependent on other factors.
+If you have a loan on your old car, your lender may require you to carry these coverage types to satisfy the terms of your loan or lease agreement.

 Comprehensive and collision coverage are physical damage coverage options that can pay to repair or replace your older car if it is damaged by a covered claim.
 If you can afford to fix or replace your older car without insurance, you may not need either coverage.
 However, if you cannot afford it, then you might consider keeping these coverage options to protect your finances.
-A general rule of thumb used by insurance professionals in deciding on whether to maintain physical damage coverage is the 10% rule.
-In this case, when the coverage costs over 10% of the car’s replacement value, it may not be worth keeping the coverage.
+A general rule of thumb used by insurance professionals in deciding on whether to maintain physical damage coverage is the 10 percent rule.
+In this case, when the annual coverage costs over 10 percent of the car’s replacement value, it may not be worth keeping the coverage.
+Speaking with a licensed insurance professional may help you decide whether you should maintain collision and comprehensive coverage on your vehicle.

 State minimum insurance